FrancisVega/Sketch-Smart-Style-Switcher/README.md

 ## To do
 - Auto-Switch
-- Support for
+- Support
   - Vertical alignment
   - Layer opacity
   - Blending mode
   - All layer style: Fills, borders, shadows, inner shadows and blur.